nevun/securedrop/docs/set_up_transfer_and_export_device.rst

 Create a USB *Export Device*
 ----------------------------
-We recommend using a fully encrypted USB drive for coping files off the *Secure Viewing Station*.
+We recommend using a fully encrypted USB drive for copying files off the *Secure Viewing Station*.
 This is even more important than for the *Transfer Device*, as the risk of accidentally leaving decrypted files on the *Export Device* is significant.